 There is thus a strong kinship between Commons and Proudhon, with respect to the place in their theories of fair value (truly reasonable or well constituted) of an immanent justice that itself is both ideally constituted and embedded in institutions, mores and other ethical practices.
 A conception of justice that Proudhon calls " ideo-realist " and is also characteristic of the social pragmatism of John Dewey that inspired Commons.
 For Commons, as for Proudhon, there are two manifestations of value: on the one hand, the fair value, called "real value", which refers to the privileged ideal of justice and corresponds to the "just price", and on the other hand, the "nominal value", or "institutional" (or "monetary") value, which refers to the observable prices and must be managed in such a way as to tend towards the fair value by developing adequate institutions.
-In Proudhon's case, it is about to move towards the constituted value thanks to regulation's commissions. (see Table 1)
+In Proudhon's case, it is about to move towards the constituted value thanks to exchange banks, and, in Commons' case, to move towards the ethically reasonable value thanks to regulation's commissions. (see Table 1)